microsoft/rushstack.io-website/docs/api/api-extractor-model.apideclareditem.md

 This is part of the [ApiModel](./api-extractor-model.apimodel.md) hierarchy of classes, which are serializable representations of API declarations.

-Most `ApiItem` subclasses have declarations and thus extend `ApiDeclaredItem`<!-- -->.
-Counterexamples include `ApiModel` and `ApiPackage`<!-- -->, which do not have any corresponding TypeScript source code.
+Most `ApiItem` subclasses have declarations and thus extend `ApiDeclaredItem`.
+Counterexamples include `ApiModel` and `ApiPackage`, which do not have any corresponding TypeScript source code.

 ## Constructors